JeffersonQin/typexo-server/README-en.md

+**!!!
+The project is still developing.
+It is not recommended to use it in the present stage !!!**

 # Introduction

 Inspired by `node`-based blogs such as `Hexo`, which can be edited locally, this project, `typexo`, aim to implement such feature for `typecho`. `typexo-server` is the implementation of the program on server, used to receive data and update the database.

-Note: This project only support blogs using `MySQL` as database in current stage.
+This project only support blogs using `MySQL` as database in current stage.
 Other types of databses would be supported in the neat future.

+**Note: This program will directly manipulate the database.
+If you don't know what the program is doing, please do not run the script.
+Data is priceless, make sure to backup the database before any operations.**

 # Environment